Programs

 The Montessori guide cultivates in the children the ability to choose freely, sustain focused and concentrated attention, to think clearly and constructively, and to express themselves through language and the arts.
 Through the active development of the will and the satisfaction of their authentic needs, the children become self-disciplined and socially cohesive.

 The difference between an authentic Montessori "prepared environment" and a traditional preschool is vast.
 Please register below to learn more.
 Children enter this program between the age of two-and-a-half and three-and-a-half years old and must be fully toilet independent.
-We typically do not accept children over the age of four unless they have prior Montessori experience.

 List of 1 items.